OctHe/leetcode_unit/README.md

 ## Add New Problem

-The following content uses the [Problem 36](https://leetcode.com/problems/valid-sudoku/) as an example.
+The following content uses the [Problem 1](https://leetcode.com/problems/two-sum/) as an example.

 The program is a python program named as *leetcode_unit.py*.
 To add a new problem, you can directly run the following command

-    ./leetcode_unit add -i 36 -n Valid_Sudoku
+    ./leetcode_unit add -i 1 -n Two_Sum

 where *-i* is the index of the problem and *-n* is its name.

 After running the command, a new directory will be created in the *./problems/* directory like this:

     .
     ├── problems
-    │   ├── 36_Valid_Sudoku
+    │   ├── 1_Two_Sum
-    │   │   ├── 36_Valid_Sudoku.h
+    │   │   ├── 1_Two_Sum.h
-    │   │   └── Test_Cases_36.cc
+    │   │   └── Test_Cases_1.cc

 Until now, you can add your own solution to this new problem.

 ## Add Solution

-*36_Valid_Sudoku.h* contains the Solution class.
-Open it with a editor, you need to replace the following:
+*1_Two_Sum.h* contains Solution class.
+Open it with a editor, you need to replace the following contents:

     <return_type> <function>
     {